ipilcher/fdf/doc/mdns-filter.md

 The [IP set filter](ipset-filter.md) can be used to dynamically enable routing of unicast responses to broadcast and multicast discovery packets.
 As discussed [above](#protocol), this is not usually needed for multicast DNS traffic, because mDNS responses are normally sent via multicast.
-As noted, however, a multicast DNS query may request a unicast response by setting its `QU` bit.
-In this case, there is a requirement to route a unicast response packet.
+As noted however, a multicast DNS query may request a unicast response by setting its `QU` bit.
+In this case, there may be a requirement to route unicast response packets.

 Together, the mDNS and IP set filters support this scenario through [filter chaining](../README.md#filter-chaining).
 Returning to the example